 Your tour ends today and you are free to make your own way home.
 (B)

-Thon Hotel Opera, Oslo
+Thon Hotel Opera, Oslo (or similar)

 The modern Thon Hotel Opera is perfectly located next to Oslo Central Station and just a short walk from Karl Johans Gate, the city's main pedestrian thoroughfare.
-The hotel has a restaurant, a bar serving snacks and light refreshments, a sauna and fitness studio.
+The hotel has a restaurant, a bar serving snacks and light refreshments, a sauna and a fitness studio.
 The rooms are comfortably furnished and facilities include climate control, a television, telephone, minibar, tea, and coffee making facilities and a hairdryer.

 Widely regarded as one of the greatest railroad journeys in the world, this high-altitude trip through southern Norway links the old Hanseatic city of Bergen and the Norwegian capital, Oslo.
 The harsh climate experienced in this part of the world has produced a landscape that is breathtaking and wild, and the Bergen Railroad enables us to soak up the spectacular views whilst relaxing in warm, comfortable carriages.